Our typical residential projects are essentially comprised of Four Phases:

 Phase two, Design Development (DD), takes schematic design to anther level to look at functionality and aesthetics.
-While we’ve finalized a floor plan, we discuss exactly how closets and bathrooms lay out, determine window placements, and make bigger-picture decisions about materials and the forms of the house.
+We finalize a floor plan, discuss exactly how closets and bathrooms lay out, determine window placements, and make bigger-picture decisions about materials and the forms of the house.
 This phase is when we really feel the design coming to life.

-During the Construction Documents (CD) phase, we crank out the permit drawings from all the decision we made from the schematic design and design development phases.
-We document a full set of plans including mechanical/plumbing/electrical plans, exterior and often interior elevations, and detail connections while coordinating with the structural engineer and other consultants.
-It takes time to get things in order so that we can make the plan check process go as smoothly as possible.
+During the Construction Documents (CD) phase, we churn out the permit drawings from all the decision we made from the schematic design and design development phases.
+We document a full set of plans including mechanical/plumbing/electrical plans, exterior and often interior elevations, and detail connections while coordinating with the structural engineer and other consultants such as the Title 24 energy consultant among others.
+It takes time to get things in order and assemble a complete package so that we can make the plan check process go as smoothly as possible.

 The fourth phase is traditionally the Construction Administration (CA) phase that takes place over the course of construction.
 We work with the contractors in the field to examine details, make any necessary adjustments, and work together to ensure we create a successful project.
-Our presence during this phase is extremely valuable, as our established lines of communication with the contractor and the client allow us to solve any issues that may come up.
+Our presence during this phase is extremely valuable, as our established lines of communication with the contractor and the client allow us to solve any issues that may come up and provide clarification where needed.
 We also document construction progress and make observations to ensure things are being built according to our drawings.